On the Construction of Recursively Differentiable Quasigroups and an Example of a Recursive $[4,2,3]_{26}$-Code: Construction of Recursively Differentiable Quasigroups via Combinatorial Designs

 Furthermore, we are able to give an explicit characterization of the recursively $n$-differentiable quasigroups obtained via the directed standard construction from perfect cyclic Mendelsohn designs.

-\begin{mythm} A recursively $n$-differentiable quasigroup $(X, *)$ arises from the directed standard construction applied to a $(v, n+3, 1)$-PMD if and only if it is idempotent and satisfies, for all distinct $a, b \in X$ and all $0 \le d < n+1$, the following conditions:
+\begin{theorem} A recursively $n$-differentiable quasigroup $(X, *)$ arises from the directed standard construction applied to a $(v, n+3, 1)$-PMD if and only if it is idempotent and satisfies, for all distinct $a, b \in X$ and all $0 \le d < n+1$, the following conditions: